pfriedman/IL-09/README.md

 [1] EIN: 39-4319221 (a.k.a.
 FEC Candidate Identification Number)

 [2] FEC Filing software is Windows only ;-> I only have access to *NIX based Operating Systems

+[3] 540 Signatures are needed - I have that many and a few more + a week to go